itsniteshh/Power-BI-Challenge/README.md

 # Day 10 - 26th May
 - Completed Day 9 modules
 - Learnt about Calculate, Filter, and operators (will complete ALL measure later)

+# Day 11 - 27th May
+- Completed Day 10
+- Learnt how to use chat gpt and time intelligence functions